 It is recommended that you visit your GP, specialist nurse or travel clinic at least six to ten weeks before you plan to travel.
 I strongly recommend that you go sooner than that, especially if you are planning on travelling for more than a month and/or you need a series of vaccinations.
 The more time you give yourself, the easier and less stressful it will be.

-Depending on where you are going and how up to date with your boosters you are you may need to get a whole series of travel vaccinations before you go.
-Unless you are a masochist you don’t want to have them all at once, and some may need to be taken with up to a few weeks between shots.
+Depending on where you are going and how up to date with your routine boosters you are you may need to get a whole series of travel vaccinations before you go.
+Unless you are a masochist you don’t want to have them all at once, and some may have timed doses which means they will need anything up to a few weeks between shots.
 After that your body’s immune system will need a little time to adjust too.
 You can’t just get them when you arrive at a destination and expect to be protected immediately.

 Get an antimalarial tester dose.

 If you will need anti malaria prophylaxis where you plan on going, then it is important to discuss with your GP or specialist nurse which medication is right for you.
-The side effects of antimalarials affect different individuals with varying degrees of severity, some get very severe side effects, many get non at all and most fall in the middle of those two extremes, so it is a good idea to get a tester dose to see if and how your antimalarials will affect you.
+The side effects of antimalarials affect different individuals with varying degrees of severity, some get very severe side effects, many get non at all and most fall in the middle of those two extremes to differing degrees, so it is a good idea to get a tester dose to see if and how your antimalarials will affect you.
 This means that on the chance that you do have heavy or serious side effects you still have time to speak to a professional, get a different prophylaxis or review your options.